-However, are there any evidences in the Hebrew Scripture preserved by Yehovah Himself for us to know how to utter His Name?
+However, is there any evidence in the Hebrew Scripture preserved by Yehovah Himself for us to know how to utter His Name?

-The Hebraic poetry as evidence of the correct utterance of the Tetragrammaton
+The Hebraic poetry as evidence of the correct utterance of Yehovah

-One of the strongest evidences of the correct pronunciation of the Tetragrammaton יְהוָֹה YHVH can be found in the Hebraic poetry.
-We need to know that unlike the Western poetry which heavily relies on rhyming at the end of verses, the Hebraic poetry uses a different type of rhymes called Hebrew puns.
+One of the strongest pieces of evidence of the correct pronunciation of the Tetragrammaton יְהוָֹה Yehovah can be found in the Hebraic poetry.
+We need to know that unlike the western poetry which heavily relies on rhyming at the end of verses, the Hebraic poetry uses a different type of rhymes called Hebrew puns.

 This type of poetry can be best seen in Psa 122:6 which says in English:

 Pray for the peace of Jerusalem: they shall prosper that love thee.
 (Psa 122:6 KJV)

 שַׁ֭אֲלוּ שְׁלֹ֣ום יְרוּשָׁלִָ֑ם יִ֝שְׁלָ֗יוּ אֹהֲבָֽיִךְ׃